Discussion on Testosterone Replacement Therapy

 A lot of guys talking about this, and while I agree that keeping a GP on hand at home to monitor yourself is important, people are taking the telemedicine thing out of context.

-I hear guys say they don't like talking to a guy over the phone, well end up at UCLA and you will be talking to a computer, not about TRT that has never been proven to be dangerous, but about fatal illnesses.
+I hear guys say they don't like talking to a guy over the phone, well end up at UCLA and you will be talking to a computer, not about testosterone replacement therapy (TRT) that has never been proven to be dangerous, but about fatal illnesses.

 Once a patients symptoms are entered, VisualDx can help the doctor eliminate certain diagnoses and steer him toward the most likely ones, saving time and aggravation.
 Its freely available to doctors at UCLA and is already in use at 25 medical schools and 1,300 hospitals.
 Its a really powerful way to deliver my expertise through teleconsult in an organized way, Craft said.